 $5.00 per UPC code.

-Directly buy their UPC codes in bulk from GS1.
-They also offer a 100% money back guarantee if your UPC code is not accepted by Amazon.
+Buy UPC codes in bulk directly from GS1.
+They also offer a 100% money-back guarantee if your UPC code is not accepted by Amazon.

 $5.00 per UPC code.